cauabernardino/Data-Science-By-John-Hopkins/01 - Data Scientist Tools/Lesson 06.md

 **Replication**: Repeating an experiment with different experimental subjects.

-Also, the best practices ask for sharing the data or code for anal
+Also, the best practices ask for sharing the data or code for analysis by others.
+This [guide](https://github.com/jtleek/datasharing) by Jeff Leek is a good start for knowing how to prepare your data for use and share.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU5NzAwOTAzOSw1MjYyNzgzNzMsLTMyND
+eyJoaXN0b3J5IjpbOTc5Njg2NjQ2LDUyNjI3ODM3MywtMzI0Mj
-I1MjY5NCwtNTI4NjM1MDAyXX0=
+UyNjk0LC01Mjg2MzUwMDJdfQ==
 -->